Tony Hung

-Hung Wing-sing (born 6 December 1983), better known as Tony Hung, is a Hong Kong actor and television host currently contracted to TVB.
+Anthony Hung Wing-sing, is a Hong Kong actor and television host currently contracted to TVB.
 He was formerly a host for Now TV.

 Biography

-Hung studied overseas in New Zealand at the Auckland Grammar School.
-After returning to Hong Kong, Hung graduated from the University of Hong Kong at the age of 27.
+Tony Hung's mother was a Taiwanese businesswoman.
+The family lived in the Mid-Levels area of Hong Kong Island in their early years.

 He hosts both reality and travel shows.
 At the 2013 TVB Anniversary Awards, he was awarded the best host together with partner Priscilla Wong for their show Pilgrimage of Wealth 2.
-In 2015, he won the Most Improved Male Artiste award at the TVB Anniversary Awards.

-Hung has also published his own book titled, "Tony's Secret Holiday" (Tony秘密假期).